srushti/goldberg/README.md

        ./bin/goldberg add <url> <name> [command] [--branch <branch_name>]

-By default it assumes the master branch.
-If you need anything else you can specify it while adding.
+By default it assumes the <code>master</code> branch.
+If you want to build on any other branch, use the -b --branch flag to specify it.
+The default command is <code>rake</code>, but you can also use "rake db:migrate && rake spec" if you have a rails project to build.

 ### Starting Goldberg